 10. Establishing base for entertainment

-Everyone who deals with marketing performance is aware that the price of attention is constantly and steadily rising.
-When we look at very competitive markets and industries to such an extent that most companies, after buying a marketing placement, cannot make enough money to make it profitable for them, and as to other companies, it cuts almost the whole margin.
-To my mind, one of the ways to deal with this is not to buy attention but to earn it.
-To earn it through building a system in the company to ensure constant amazement, entertainment, education and attraction of existing and potential clients.
-Today’s customer is exposed to a great deal of influence and feelings and forgets very quickly.
-Therefore, it is necessary to constantly remind about your company in the simple and natural way.
-Frequently, these content marketing methods bring to a bigger business, for instance such as the Michelin Restaurant Guide, in the case of a company that manufactures michalin pneumatics.
-In many industries, the traditional business model that was worked on for years has changed for a business model where content is more monetized than original business.
-For example, it is Star Wars or Disney, since they are already earning more money on merchandising than on the original business with broadcasting rights and cinema tickets.
-I even think that today’s economy is starting to spin the business, based on increased popularity of social media and customer convenience, where some companies start with building up the audience and only then think how to monetize by selling products.
-This may be an example of Kylie Jenner, who is likely to become the youngest billionaire thanks to being able to monetize her instagram audience through a brand of cosmetics.
+Anyone involved in performance marketing realizes that the price of attention is constantly rising.
+When we look at highly competitive markets and industries, we see that many companies are investing in advertising in such a way that they cannot make enough profit to cover their costs.
+As a result, they are reducing their margins.
+One way to deal with this, in my view, is not to buy attention, but to earn it.
+You can earn it by building a system in your company that ensures you are constantly enthusing, entertaining, educating and attracting existing and potential clients.
+Today’s customer is exposed to a multitude of influences and feelings and forgets very quickly.
+Therefore, you need to constantly remind your company in a simple and natural way.
+Content marketing often precedes the business model.
+In many industries, the traditional business model that has been built on for years has been transformed into a model where content brings in more profit than the original business activities.
+This is the case, for example, with Star Wars or Disney, which now make more money from merchandising than from the original business of broadcast rights and cinema tickets.
+I even think today’s economy is starting to spin the business based on the increased popularity of social media and customer convenience.
+Some companies start with building an audience and then think about how to monetize it by selling products.
+An example is Kylie Jenner, who became a billionaire by being able to monetize her Instagram audience through a cosmetics brand.

-However, I think that all these strategy tips should not only be top-down but also bottom-up.
-Since many times company management comes up with a great strategy with which the current team cannot identify and work on.
-I really like Peter Drucker’s statement, which says: “Culture eats strategy for breakfast” and therefore, I think many great top management strategies have not been fulfilled because the rest of the company has not been able to identify with them.
-I also believe that after defining the strategy, it is necessary to demonstrate the vision and mission of the company.
-The company’s vision and mission should be clearly shown to the entire company and afterwards decomposed into smaller units such as annual OKRs, a Roadmap project, or an annual business plan.
+I think all these strategic tips should not only be top-down, but also bottom-up.
+A lot of times the leadership of a company will come up with a great strategy that the current team can’t identify with and so they can’t work on it.
+I really like Peter Drucker’s statement that says: “Culture eats strategy for breakfast.”
+That is why I think that many of the great strategies of senior management have not been implemented because the rest of the company has not been able to identify with them.
+After defining the strategy, I think it is necessary to show the vision and mission of the company.
+The company’s vision and mission should be clearly communicated to the entire company and then decomposed into smaller units such as an annual OKRs, a project roadmap, or an annual business plan.